Damiscolusan/Damiscolusan/README.md

 - 👋 Hi, I’m @ Damola
 - 👀 I’m interested in ...Mechatronics,IOT,DataScience and Analytics and Machine Learning
 - 🌱 I’m currently learning ...Data Science
 - 💞️ I’m looking to collaborate on ...
+Data-Analysis, DataScience and Business Analysis Projects
 - 📫 How to reach me ... damiscolusan2014@gmail.com,  +2348147067447,+2348080952354

 <!---